-Our Rationale for Selecting a Particular Event to Trigger Payment Under a Post-Termination Agreement
+Our Rationale for Selecting a Particular Event to Trigger Payment Under a Post-Termination and/or Change of Control Agreement

-Other than as set forth below, only payments that could be made currently to our executive officers as a result of any post-termination agreement exist as rights under our 2004 Stock Incentive Plan, as amended.
-The 2004 Stock Incentive Plan, and the option agreements of our executives, provide that, in case of a change of control of the company, all options then outstanding shall become fully vested if such executive's employment is terminated without cause within twelve months of the change of control.
+Other than as set forth below with respect to Mr. Casner, the only payments or benefits that could currently be made to our executive officers as a result of any termination of employment exist as rights under our 2004 Stock Incentive Plan, as amended.
+The 2004 Stock Incentive Plan, and the option agreements of our executives, provide that, in case of a change of control of the Company, all stock options then outstanding shall become fully vested if such executive's employment is terminated without cause within twelve months of the change of control.
 All options then outstanding but neither assumed nor replaced by the successor entity shall vest immediately upon the change of control event.
-We have adopted these defined trigger events for post-termination compensation to provide incentives for our executives to work for, instead of against, changes of control of the company that align with our stockholders' interests, and to assure them of severance benefits in such circumstances that are comparable to those offered by similar companies in our industry and our geographic location.
+We have adopted defined trigger events for such compensation upon a termination following, or as a result of a change of control to provide incentives for our executives to work for, instead of against, changes of control of the Company that align with our stockholders' interests, and to assure them of severance benefits in such circumstances that are comparable to those offered by similar companies in our industry and our geographic location.

 Under Mr. Casner's employment agreement, should his employment be terminated by us without cause, he will receive, subject to his signing a release of all claims, a lump sum payment equal to nine months of his base salary.
-We selected termination without cause as the triggering event for providing Mr. Casner with a level of severance benefits in line with those granted by some comparable companies in our industry to attract him to employment with our company.
+We selected termination without cause as the triggering event for providing Mr. Casner with a level of severance benefits in line with those granted by some comparable companies in our industry to attract him to employment with our Company.